Read chapters

 16th May, 1812

-Catherine averted her gaze, turning her face to the carriage window.
-London's bustling streets made it difficult for their vehicle to make good time.
-Her mother was glancing around, and when not, she was tapping on her reticule: she was on a mission again, determined to make the most of the visit to the theatre.
+Catherine averted her gaze and turned her face to the carriage window.
+London's bustling streets made it difficult for their vehicle to progress.
+Her mother was glancing around, and when she was not, tapping, perhaps a little impatiently, upon her reticule; she was on a mission again, determined to make the most of the visit to the theatre.
 Her father had paid nine shillings for a shared balcony box – sufficient to allow them a taste of high society.

-Her fingers toyed nervously with her necklace as Catherine hoped fervently to evade her mother's persistent and often vexing instructions that evening.
+Her fingers toyed with her necklace, a new trinket that seemed to weigh more heavily than it ought, as she hoped to evade her mother's instructions that evening.

 "Straighten your back, Cathy.
 Let people see your new necklace.
 Your father was very generous in giving you the funds to buy it."

-Well, thought Catherine, this would be no such evening.
-Her mother would do what mothers always did: command and correct.
+Well, thought Catherine with a slight inward sigh, this would be no such evening.
+Her mother would do what mothers always seemed to do: command and correct.

-After checking Catherine's hair and dress, and she begrudgingly approved, her mother signalled to her husband that they were ready to leave the carriage.
+After a last-minute inspection of Catherine's hair and dress, which at length won her approval, her mother signalled to her husband that they were ready to leave the carriage.
 As she said, she had ensured they arrived early enough to 'mingle.'

-A visit to the theatre in 1812, London, was no mere cultural pastime; it was a vital social occasion.
-It was one of the most important social occasions during the season for which one did not need an invitation.
+A visit to the theatre in London in 1812 was no mere cultural pastime – it was a vital social occasion, and one of the most important of the season, for which no invitation was required.
 With sufficient money, one could mix with the ton's upper members.

-The Berrington family from Queen Square in Bloomsbury, London[1] – a still fashionable address but nowhere near Grosvenor Square – was on its way to the Theatre Royal at Covent Garden[2].
-With its four fluted columns, the elegant Doric portico in Bow Streetcame into view.
+The Berrington family from Queen Square in Bloomsbury, London – a still fashionable address though nowhere near Grosvenor Square – was on its way to the Theatre Royal at Covent Garden.
+As the carriage advanced, the Doric portico in Bow Street emerged ahead, its four fluted columns rising above the throng.

-This was Catherine's third visit, and despite her mother's constant nudging, it soon became one of her favourite activities of her debut.
+This was Catherine's third visit, and despite her mother's constant nudging, it had become one of her favourite activities during her debut.

-Catherine marvelled at the new theatre[3], its magnificent entrance, the grand hall illuminated by sparkling chandeliers, and the statues looking down on the patrons in the salon on their way to the private boxes.
+Catherine marvelled at the theatre, its magnificent entrance, the grand hall illuminated by sparkling chandeliers, and the statues looking down on the patrons in the salon on their way to the private boxes.
 Yet, as she observed the finely dressed women and their dashing partners, she could not help but wonder: Did any of them know what it was like to enter this world with no name?
-How many of them had been born into it while she – only a few months ago – had been nothing but a girl in Hampshire, a world away from the glamour and expectations of high society, dreaming of a life like this?
+How many of them had been born into it while she, only a few months ago, had been nothing but a girl in Hampshire, a world away from the glamour and expectations of high society, dreaming of a life like this?

 But most of all, she looked forward to the performance.
-This spectacle would momentarily release her from the cage of expectations and allow her to escape into another world entirely.
+This spectacle would release her from the cage of expectations, allowing her to escape into another world entirely.

 To watch a play unfold was to step into another realm.
 The actors, the singers, the graceful dancers – all drew her in until the rest of the theatre itself faded from view.
 Her parents, the murmuring crowd, even the glittering chandeliers dissolved into the shadows of her mind.
 It was a rare and cherished escape, akin to the quiet delight of slipping away with a book into her favourite hidden nook.

-"Look, Mr Beresford is here, too.
+"Look, Mr. Beresford is here.
 Let us make him notice us.
-He danced with you two weeks ago at the Stanhope's.
+He danced with you two weeks ago at the Stanhopes'.
 He has five thousand a year."

-She started to write down all the people's names she met in a notebook lest she forget them, which was a major faux pas, as she had learnt by experience.
+The theatre, for all its glitter, required its own performance.
+The price of attending was to play her part while her mother mingled and introduced her to new acquaintances.
+She had begun writing down the names of everyone she met in a notebook, lest she forget them, which was a major faux pas, as she had learnt from experience.

 She did not resent her mother.
-Tiresome though the efforts could be, they came from a place of love.
+Tiresome though the efforts may have been, they came from a place of love.
 If only they came with less force.
-Her mother only wanted the best for her – to find a wealthy and prestigious husband for her precious daughter who would elevate her to high society and secure a promising future.
-If only she could do it more subtly.
+Her mother only wanted the best for her – to find a wealthy, prestigious husband who would elevate her to high society and secure a promising future.

 Catherine's mother stood tall, her posture radiating authority as she surveyed the throng of patrons with keen, assessing eyes.
 A faint smile played on her lips, hinting at her excitement.
 Catherine, for her part, felt a familiar stir of impatience.
 She knew that smile, that eager look in her mother's eyes – it was a look that always meant more introductions, more expectations.
 She yearned for a quiet moment, free from the pressure to perform, but she knew better than to voice such thoughts aloud.